npsantini/ACM-E-Day-2021/Micro Bit Pet/README.md

-# Micro Bit Pet Project - Level: Beginner
+# micro:bit Pet Project - Level: Beginner
 In this project we will be using a micro:bit computer to create a pet that the user can interact with.
 This is a beginner level project.

 ### The Code Blocks